 - Personal Essay: Applicants will also include one essay with their application.
 Choice of topics is included in the application.

 - PLU Scholarship Opportunities: Included in the application is information on Merit Based and Artistic Achievement Scholarships.
 Students are also encouraged to indicate their intent to apply for financial aid via the FAFSA.
-Qualified first-year students are encouraged to apply for the Regents’ and President’s Merit-based Scholarships.
+Qualified first-year students are encouraged to apply for PLU’s top academic and leadership Presidential Scholarships.

 Qualified first-year students interested in accelerating their formal education may begin work toward a degree after completion of the junior year or first semester of the senior year of high school.
 Exceptional students who wish to enroll before completing all required units in high school must have a letter submitted by a recognized school official who approves early college admission and gives assurance that a high school diploma will be issued after completion of specified college work.
 Only students highly recommended for Early Admission will be considered.
 Generally these students rank near the top of their class and present high aptitude test scores.